Diffusion along chains of normally hyperbolic cylinders: The setting: good chains of cylinders

 2mm

-We refer to Appendix~\ref{App:twistmaps} for the usual definitions on twist maps, which here indifferently (uniformly) tilt the vertical to the right or the left.
-We denote by $\Ess(\ph)$ the set of essential invariant circles of an area-preserving twist map $\ph:\bA\righttoleftarrow$.
-Elements $\Gamma\in\Ess(\ph)$ are graphs of uniformly Lipschitz functions $\ell_{\Gamma}:\T\to[a,b]$, by the Birkhoff theorem.
-We endow $\Ess(\ph)$ with the Hausdorff topology or, equivalently, with the uniform $C^0$ topology on the corresponding functions.
+We refer to Appendix~\ref{App:twistmaps} for the usual definition of a \twist map, which we always assume to tilt the vertical to the right (or always to the left).
+We denote by $\Ess(\ph)$ the set of essential invariant circles of an area-preserving \twist map $\ph:\bA\righttoleftarrow$.
+Elements $\Gamma\in\Ess(\ph)$ are graphs of uniformly Lipschitz functions $\ell_{\Gamma}:\T\to[a,b]$, by the Birkhoff theorem \cite{HF,Ma84,Y92}.
+We endow $\Ess(\ph)$ with the Hausdorff topology or, equivalently, with the uniform $C^0$ topology on the corresponding functions $\ell_\Gamma$.